 Section members participate in funded research activities, including ongoing projects involving detection of early fibrosis in family members of IPF patients, detection of genetic fibrotic lung disease, investigation of biomarkers for early lung cancer detection, multifactorial analysis of screen-detected lung adenocarcinoma, coronary artery risk development in young adults and perceptual abilities in medical imaging.

 Members of the section also are active at the national level in committees and offices including the Society of Thoracic Radiology, the Radiologic Society of North America, the Roentgen Ray Society, and the ABR where three have served as board examiners.

 We are active in teaching our residents in diagnostic radiology, as well as medical students in several different courses.
 Members of the section have been named "Teacher of the Year" by the Vanderbilt Radiology Residents a total of seven times.

 For information about our cardiothoracic fellowship, click here.

 Section Chief and Members

-Assistant Professor of Clinical Radiology & Radiological Sciences
+Associate Professor of Clinical Radiology and Radiological Sciences